-“The theme for this inaugural response is the temple under construction.”
+“The theme for this inaugural response is a temple under construction.”

 The spiritual prompting came like a “bright light.”
 Despite being nearly midnight, and despite having a different theme previously selected, Clark Gilbert put everything else out of his mind and spent the next two hours crafting a new introduction to his inaugural response, which was already in its ninth revision.
 The late night flurry was followed by another round of edits and revisions the following morning.

-“At BYU-Pathway Worldwide, we are constructing temples of learning — both in the lives of our students and in the organization that serves those students.”
-Clark Gilbert, Inaugural Response
+“At BYU-Pathway Worldwide, we are constructing temples of learning — both in the lives of our students and in the organization that serves those students.”1 Clark Gilbert, Inaugural Response

 Temples Under Construction

-As the saints worked to complete the Nauvoo temple in 1846, they knew they would soon be called to leave behind their beautiful city and the temple on which they had labored so joyfully.
+As the Saints worked to complete the Nauvoo temple in 1846, they knew they would soon be called to leave behind their beautiful city and the temple on which they had labored so joyfully.
 But they would not be asked to leave empty handed.
-Having been called by Brigham Young to serve in the Nauvoo temple, Sarah Rich expressed the feelings of the recently endowed Saints when she wrote, “If it had not been for the faith and knowledge that was bestowed upon us in that temple by the influence and help of the Spirit of the Lord, our journey would have been like one taking a leap in the dark.”1
+Having been called by Brigham Young to serve in the Nauvoo temple, Sarah Rich expressed the feelings of the recently-endowed Saints when she wrote, “If it had not been for the faith and knowledge that was bestowed upon us in that temple by the influence and help of the Spirit of the Lord, our journey would have been like one taking a leap in the dark.”5

-“Without prior notice, nearly 50 families were informed not only that they would be part of this new organization, but also that they would be asked to relocate their families to support its growth.… It is not by accident that BYU-Pathway Worldwide would grow out of BYU-Idaho, with its student focus and modest beginnings.”
-Clark Gilbert, Inaugural Response
+“Without prior notice, nearly 50 families were informed not only that they would be part of this new organization, but also that they would be asked to relocate their families to support its growth.… It is not by accident that BYU-Pathway Worldwide would grow out of BYU-Idaho, with its student focus and modest beginnings [and] its prophetic charge to ‘reach a little lower’ and ‘lift … a little higher.’6” Clark Gilbert, Inaugural Response

 Temples of Learning